Landscaping in Chicago

 A lot of people choose to use raised garden beds.
 This method of gardening has a lot of benefits, including the ability to use the best possible soil, but it still needs to be fertilized periodically.

-The capricious Chicago weather influences more than the growing zone.
-From strong winds, to hot summers and frigid winters, you need to make sure that your landscape will be able to withstand whatever Mother nature throws its way.
+The capricious Chicago IL weather influences more than the growing zone.
+From strong winds, to hot summers and frigid winters, you need to make sure that your landscape will be able to withstand whatever Mother Nature throws its way.

 Kentucky bluegrass – moderate to high maintenance.
 This grass species is the most popular lawn grass in the Chicago area.
-Best used in full sun to light shade areas, it has a beautiful appearance and recovers easily.
+Best used in full sun to light shade areas, it has a beautiful appearance, recovers easily and fits all landscapes.

 Fine fescues – less maintenance.
 It can be used in shaded areas, even in poor quality soils.
 Fine fescue also tolerates foot traffic better than other species.

-Tall fescue – low maintenance.
+Tall fescue – low maintenance, less lawn care required.
 It can tolerate foot traffic pretty well and it is also drought resistant.
 Tall fescue is less susceptible to pests and disease issues.

 Perennial ryegrass – moderate to high maintenance.
 It is a quick establishing grass and deals with foot traffic well.
 Does not tolerate the winter temperatures in Chicago so well.